qlik-oss/core-website/docs/documentation/custom-analytics-ui.md

 * One document
 * Multiple users

-Scaling up engines needs to be done only to reduce load as a consequence of multiple users access the system simultaneously.
+Scaling up QIX Engine needs to be done only to reduce load as a consequence of multiple users access the system simultaneously.
-All engine instances are equivalent and there is no need to have a certain engine service a certain user since all users access the same single document.
+All QIX Engine instances are equivalent and there is no need to have a certain QIX Engine instance service a certain user since all users access the same single document.

 ![QIX Engine Session Management](../images/custom-analytics-ui/session-management.png "QIX Engine Session Management")